-AR and 3D are becoming a vital part of various industries, with businesses embracing these technologies to enhance their product display.
+Augmented reality in eCommerce and 3D are becoming a vital part of various industries, with businesses embracing these technologies to enhance their product display.
 As a result, they are improving their customer experience, increasing their ROI, and expanding sales volumes.

 Etsy is one of the most popular online craft and product marketplaces.
 In fact, their active user base exceeded 45 million people last year.
 Etsy is using AR technology to enable users with iOS phones to view a product inside their house.
 For instance, Etsy buyers can use AR to see how art would look on their own wall using on their phone cameras.
 Obviously a feature like this really helps shoppers decide which product they would like to purchase.